How to build effective cooperation with retailers? An interview with Agata Mossop.

 A.M.: E-commerce shopping is definitely becoming more popular.
 People also increasingly buy more expensive products online.

 The trend that is popular now is to “buy, try and return” or test the products bought online.
 I believe that companies offering an easy way of returning the goods will be able to respond to this trend.
 This is particularly true in the case of clothes, but also – as observed on our platform – headphones, which are something the customers want to try out first.
-Another good idea is to create an avatar that looks similar to the customer.
+Another good idea is to use an avatar maker and create an avatar hat looks similar to the customer.
 This way, the consumers will be able to visualise themselves, for example, in the clothes they are interested in.

 I have also observed more frequent attempts at combining e-commerce with traditional trade.
 Some e-tailers consider opening a small brand shop on key markets, such as London or New York, to highlight their brand.